riastrad/cyberbspace/posts/2024/post-dithered-pics.md

 ## Why Dithered Images?

 I am well aware that [black and white dithering](https://en.wikipedia.org/wiki/Dither#Algorithms) is not a cutting edge compression technique.
-However, it's been on my mind since I read this amazing post by [Low Tech Magazine](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-low-tech-website/) a few years ago.[^2] Aside from my primary motivation (i.e. dithering is cool and matches my site's visual aesthetic), it's a great way to generate version of the images I'm uploading with a significantly smaller amount of data.
+However, it's been on my mind since I read this great post by [Low Tech Magazine](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-low-tech-website/) a few years ago.[^2] Aside from my primary motivation (i.e. dithering is cool and matches my site's visual aesthetic), it's a great way to generate significantly smaller versions of my posts' images.
 As an example, on [one of my recent travel posts](/notes/2024/the-improvised-city) the largest image I added to the post was `2.79MB`.
 The black & white dithered copy that I generated for this is `341.49kb`.
 That's nearly an 88% reduction in size!

 That's the "why".
 The rest of this post is about the "how".[^3]

 ## Dither me this

 One beautiful thing about programming and having access to the internet is that if you have an idea about doing something, there's a non-zero probability that someone else has had a similar idea and published their results.
-I was incredibly lucky to discover that someone had been thinking about dithering images using `node.js` recently enough and published their library via npm ([dither-me-this](https://www.npmjs.com/package/dither-me-this)).
+I was incredibly lucky to discover that someone had been thinking about dithering images using `node.js` recently enough and published their library ([dither-me-this](https://www.npmjs.com/package/dither-me-this)) via npm.
 If [@DitheringIdiot](https://github.com/DitheringIdiot) had not done this, then it would have taken several weeks to get the results I wanted for my images.[^4]

 Once I had this library installed, I wrote up a little script and quickly confirmed that I wanted black & white dithering (no additional colors) and that it would work well with the PNG image files I was using.